Clinician-Scientist Merit Review

 - Clinician Scientist who ended their startup stipend or previous Merit award early due to the receipt of a career award will receive a 0.3/5 bonus added to their Merit Score. *Please indicate if you fall into this category to the program administrator when submitting your application.*

 Applications consist of a CV and a candidate statement.
-There is no preferred format for the CV, and there should be a focus on activities in the last 3-5 years.
-Candidates’ statements should be a maximum of 2 pages and adhere to the following format;
+There is no preferred format for the CV, and there should be a focus on activities in the last three to five years.
+Candidates’ statements should be a maximum of two pages and adhere to the following format;

 - their leadership experience (1/2 page),

 - their productivity (1/2 page) and, perhaps most importantly,

 - the vision and direction of their program (1/2 page).

 The deadline for applications is 5pm on Wednesday, March 31, 2021 and should be submitted via email to the Research Administrator at email@example.com.

 - An open call goes out to all Clinician Scientists in the Department of Medicine in December announcing the Merit Review Process for the following year, and detailing the eligibility criteria.

 - In situations where eligible candidates are also undergoing Junior Review, the junior review process takes precedence and informs merit review.

 - An annual orientation meeting of the merit review committee may be held at the beginning of January to review the process, if deemed necessary by the committee chair.